GoogleCloudPlatform/cloudml-samples/README.md

 # Cloud Machine Learning Engine

 This repository contains samples for usage of the Google Cloud Machine Learning Engine (Cloud ML Engine).
 For installation instructions and overview, please see [the documentation](https://cloud.google.com/ml-engine/docs/).
+Please refer to **README.md** in each sample directory for more specific instructions.

 - - -